Why Russia

 regions of the largest country

-146 million people live in harmony in Russia.
+146 million people live in Russia.
 Russia is a multicultural country where more than 190 nationalities live and all world religions are represented.
 Such a cultural landscape helps foreign students feel comfortable and find friends from different cultures.

 Russian North